 In 2003, the AOBEM initiated the Continuous Osteopathic Learning Assessment (COLA), which consists of annual on-line testing of assigned articles from the literature, and is required annually to qualify for the Formal Re-certification Examination (FRCE) every ten years.

-The initial certification examination (Part 1), and the written Formal Recertification Examination (FRCE) are now delivered at Prometric computer testing centers throughout the country.
+The initial certification examination (Part 1), and the written Cognitive Assessment Examination are now delivered at Prometric computer testing centers throughout the country.